nbeaumont/appro-img-deliverer/README.md

 .your_image_2 {
 	background: url(_images/480/your_image_2-480.jpg) center no-repeat;
 }
-/*Set the small sized version of the image for displays with a pixel ratio superior or equal to 2*/
+/*Set the small sized versions of the images for displays with a pixel ratio superior or equal to 2*/
 @media only screen and (-webkit-min-device-pixel-ratio:2), only screen and (min-resolution:192dpi), only screen and (min-resolution:2dppx) {

 .your_image_1 {